Table 1. Risk Factors Associated With Hepatoblastoma and Hepatocellular Carcinoma continued...

 Familial adenomatous polyposis

 There is an association between hepatoblastoma and familial adenomatous polyposis (FAP); children in families that carry the APC gene are at an 800-fold increased risk for hepatoblastoma.
-However, hepatoblastoma occurs in less than 1% of FAP family members, so ultrasound and AFP screening for hepatoblastoma in members of families with FAP is controversial.[39,40,41] The predisposition to hepatoblastoma may be limited to a specific subset of APC mutations.
-It has been recommended that all children with hepatoblastoma be examined for congenital hypertrophy of the retinal pigment epithelium, a marker of APC mutation carriers in 70% of polyposis families.
-In the absence of APC germline mutations, childhood hepatoblastomas do not have somatic mutations in the APC gene; however, they frequently have mutations in the beta-catenin gene, the function of which is closely related to APC.
+However, hepatoblastoma has been reported to occur in less than 1% of FAP family members, so ultrasound and AFP screening for hepatoblastoma in members of families with FAP has been controversial.[17,18,19,35]

 Hepatitis B and hepatitis C infection

-Hepatocellular carcinoma is associated with hepatitis B and hepatitis C infection,[44,45,46] especially in children with perinatally acquired hepatitis B virus.
+Hepatocellular carcinoma is associated with hepatitis B and hepatitis C infection in adults,[21,22,23] while in children there is an association with perinatally acquired hepatitis B virus.
 Widespread hepatitis B immunization has decreased the incidence of hepatocellular carcinoma in Asia.
 Compared with adults, the incubation period from hepatitis virus infection to the genesis of hepatocellular carcinoma is extremely short in a small subset of children with perinatally acquired virus.
-Mutations in the met/hepatocyte growth factor receptor gene occur in childhood hepatocellular carcinoma, and this could be the mechanism that results in a shortened incubation period.
-Several specific types of nonviral liver injury and cirrhosis are associated with hepatocellular carcinoma in children including tyrosinemia and biliary cirrhosis.
-Hepatocellular carcinoma may also arise in very young children with mutations in the bile salt export pump ABCB11, which causes progressive familial hepatic cholestasis.
+Mutations in the met/hepatocyte growth factor receptor gene occur in childhood hepatocellular carcinoma, and this could be one mechanism that results in a shortened incubation period.
+Hepatitis C infection is associated with development of cirrhosis and hepatocellular carcinoma that takes decades to develop and is generally not seen in children.